vipulnaik/diet-exercise-health/profile-information/physical-exercise/weight-lifting-exercises-with-history.md

   where I am currently reaching my peak number of repetitions before getting fatigued

+* 10 lb pair, exercise 1: about 10 to 15 repetitions; I tend to be
+  noticeably slower doing the exercise with 10 lb than with 8 lb.

 The reason I always start with the 3 lb is for a mix of warmup and verification purposes.
-If, on a given day, I find that the 3 lb pair is fatiguing me or I am having trouble with it, I can pause the weightlifting before proceeding to a higher weight where there is more risk of injury.
+If, on a given day, I find that the 3 lb pair is fatiguing me or I am having trouble with it, I can pause the weight-lifting before proceeding to a higher weight where there is more risk of injury.

 After finishing weights, I do push-ups documented at [push-ups (with